The Immortal Bard Gets His Due in Disney

 Toy Story 3

-At the end of "Toy Story 3," all the toys get together and not only reference but put on a stage performance of Romeo and Juliet.
+At the end of "Toy Story 3," all the toys get together and not only reference but actually put on a stage performance of Romeo and Juliet.
 We see an adorable snippet of the infamous ‘balcony scene’ with a hedgehog as Romeo and a Little Green Man as Juliet.
-He quotes ‘But soft what light through yonder window breaks’ and the LGM quotes “Romeo oh Romeo wherefore art thou Romeo.”
-Both lines come from Act 2 Scene 2, one of the most famous of Shakespeare’s scenes.
+Hedgehog reads a Shakespearean line, "But soft what light through yonder window breaks" and the Little Green Man quotes the most famous line in the play and perhaps the entire Shakespearean oeuvre, “Romeo oh Romeo wherefore art thou Romeo.”
+Both lines come from Act 2 Scene 2, perhaps the most famous of Shakespeare’s scenes.

 The Hunchback of Notre Dame